CCDirectLink/ccbot/doc/SETTINGS.md

 ## User-local (user)

 `emote-<EMOTE REF>`: Local user aliases.
 These do not show up in lsemotes.
 They can have some effects on commands.
+These are emote references, NOT emoteResolverNina inputs
 `bootstrap`: Prepended to all 'say's